hectorLop/Waste-Detector/README.md

   ![MJU-dataset](docs/taco-dataset.png)

 ### State
 Performing both the box and class prediction at the same time leads to poor results.
-The problem will be divided into two scenarios: first, the bounding box predictions using a unique waste class, thus, allowing the classification of the waste inside the bounding box as in [5].
+Therefore, the problem was divided into two scenarios: first, the bounding boxes prediction using a unique waste class, and second, the classification of the waste inside the bounding box as in [5].

+**Roadmap:**

-Besides, I will add more data because actually only the TACO dataset is being used.
+- [x] First version using only the TACO dataset
+- [x] Fix the MJU bounding boxes annotations and manually label each image
+- [x] Add the MJU data to the system
+- [x] Deploy on HugginfaceSpaces
+- [ ] Decide whether to add images from other datasets or implement data-centric approaches.
+- [ ] Set a custom infrastructure
+- [ ] Create a CI/CD pipeline
+- [ ] Create a Continuous Training pipeline
+- [ ] Set up a model monitoring system

 ### References